 #4 – Koga

 I know right?
 Shocking!
-But let me just reiterate that I love worldbuilding and what’s more cool than seeing an accomplished Gym Leader ascend to the level of Elite 4?
+But let me just reiterate that I love worldbuilding and what’s cooler than seeing an accomplished Gym Leader ascend to the level of Elite 4?
 Especially leaving his daughter there to fill in the gaps too – great stuff.
 Also he’s a ninja.

 Even cooler, Koga employs this exact technique to its fullest in Stadium 2 where levels are equalised and he has better team choices – plus one point there for definite!
 In the end, Koga ends up with a fantastic 20/30, narrowly missing out on a medal.